twangboy/salt-vmtools/README.md

 | Linux | `/etc/vmware-tools/tools.conf` |
 | Windows | `C:\ProgramData\VMware\VMware Tools\tools.conf` |

-Below is a sample of the `salt_minion` section as it may be defined in `tools.conf`:
+Below is an example of the `salt_minion` section as it may be defined in `tools.conf`:

     [salt_minion]
-    master=192.168.0.118
+    master=203.0.113.1
     conf_file=/etc/salt/minion
     id=dev_minion